ryngray/ryngray.github.io/shagbal.md

 Join us for Shaggerday and Balboa Brunch!

 Shaggerday at the Dragon House

-Balboa Brunch at ~~flower~~ House (I forgot the name, I'll fix this)
+Balboa Brunch at Bloom House

 Don't know the addresses, don't worry!
-Message or talk to Brian, Ryn, Josh, or Emma in person or send an email to lizardsinscarves@gmail.com or text at 6266105329
+Message or talk to Brian, Ryn, Josh, or Emma in person or fill out this form: [google form link](https://forms.gle/7ip7BvShTwtHRH7c6)

 # Shaggerday